Does PCOS Mean Infertility? Here’s What You Need To Know

 Can Ava help me if I have PCOS?

 Depending on your case of PCOS, the data from the Ava bracelet can be informative for your cycles.
-Ava’s fertility detection feature is only accurate for menstrual cycles between 24 – 35 days, so if your cycles still fall in this range or if you are using fertility treatments to help with ovulation, then Ava might work for you, and we hope to have better data and features for different cases of PCOS soon.
+Ava’s fertility detection feature is only accurate for menstrual cycles between 24 – 35 days, so if your cycles still fall in this range or if you are using fertility treatments to help with ovulation, then Ava might work for you, and we hope to have better data and features for women with longer and more irregular cycles soon.